lwojcik/itscatoclock/README.md

 * Clone the repository and install dependencies.

 ```
-$ git clone git@bitbucket.org:lwojcik/itscatoclock.git
+$ git clone git@github.com:lwojcik/itscatoclock.git
 $ cd itscatoclock
 $ npm install
 ```

-* Copy the collection of images to `images/` subfolder inside the project directory.
+* Copy your collection of images to `images/` subfolder inside the project directory.

 * Rename the `.env.sample` file to `.env`.
 Provide the following data:
 ```